leungesther/DSI-Projects/Project-2-AMES-Housing-Price-Prediction/README.md

 Lastly, **neighborhood** is also key.
 As the old saying goes, when it comes to housing, it's all 'location, location, 'location'.
 Neighborhoods such as Northridge Heights and Stone Brook positively impact Sale Price.

-Flippers can consider increasing total area by building another storey, if the corresponding increase in Sale Price can offset the cost.
+House flippers can consider increasing total area by building another storey, if the corresponding increase in Sale Price can offset the cost.

 Other actionable areas include renovation to improve overall quality, kitchen quality and increase the number of bathroom.
 Unfortunately, it is impossible to change the neighborhood, so the flippers should first ensure that the house they purchase to flip is in a good location like Northridge Heights and Stone Brook.

 ### Project Approach